Expanded Access

 Americans face many barriers to accessing quality health care — lack of insurance, lack of transportation, the inability to take time off from work for an appointment, limited numbers of oral care providers in an area, language and cultural barriers, and lack of adequate coverage all contribute to the problem.

-A recent DentaQuest research report found widespread agreement on the problems with our failing oral health system, including these systematic, financial and emotional barriers to access and care.
-Fortunately, the report also found that dentists, patients, physicians, employers and Medicaid dental administrators agree on solutions.
-A critical first step is the knowledge that oral health is an integral part of overall health.
+Most people agree there are systematic, financial and emotional barriers to access and care.
+A critical first step in creating solutions, is the knowledge that oral health is an integral part of overall health.

 The traditional model of getting care at a dentist’s office simply doesn’t work for everyone and requires oral health providers to think differently about bringing treatment to patients.